-A real village of Savoie, (having never been Italian (though many swear it has) but French since only 1860), Peisey has plenty of stories to share year-round: a thriving international community; a silver mine protected by Napoleon; a front door to a stunning national park; a landmark Baroque church more than 1000 years old and of course its famous Beaufort cheese that achieved and AOC label for its quality - just ask and visit the local farm, to enjoy some cheese tasting!
+A real village of Savoie, Peisey has plenty of stories to share year-round: a thriving international community; a silver mine protected by Napoleon; the front door to a stunning national park; a landmark Baroque church more than 1000 years old and of course its famous Beaufort cheese that achieved an AOC label for its quality.
+You can even visit the local farm and enjoy some cheese tasting!

-Situated at an altitude of 1300m, Peisey has a genuine feel of a winter ski resort while still keeping its identity of a working village so be prepared to mingle with the locals in the bars, restaurants and other shops as they will happily share tips about the best places to ski or snowboard and speak about their home-born Olympic ski champion, David Poisson and his ski school.
+Situated at an altitude of 1300m, Peisey has a genuine feel of a winter ski resort while still keeping its identity of a working year-round village so be prepared to mingle with the locals in the bars, restaurants and other shops.
+They will happily share tips about the best places to ski or snowboard and speak about their home-born Olympic ski champion, David Poisson and his ski school.

-Just as important as the resorts themselves, these 3 towns are key to your ski holidays in the Tarentaise Valley: if you opt for the ski train from the UK direct to France, these are the 3 possible stops before a short transfer to our chalets.
-If you opt to fly to us, you may be tempted to visit these places for shopping and discovering their charms.
+Just as important as the resorts themselves, these three towns are key to your ski holidays in the Tarentaise Valley: if you opt for the ski train from the UK direct to France, it is possible to alight at one of these stops before taking a short transfer to one of our chalets.
+If you opt to fly, you may be tempted to visit these places for shopping and discovering their charms.

 Aime is an old Roman city with a beautiful basilic church dating from the 11th century.
-If you decide to visit, you will find some great bars, restaurants, specialities shops and even French markets.
+If you decide to visit, you will find some great bars, restaurants, specialities shops, markets, and even a gym.

 Landry benefits from being the last pit stop before you ascend to the resorts of Montchavin or Peisey.
 With a rail station and plenty of shuttles going from resort to resort, you will also discover some great restaurants.
 For guests who want to do more than just ski or snowboard, you can enjoy other activities such as paragliding or river-rafting situated right beside the Ponturin River.

 Bourg St Maurice has been the gateway of Savoie to Italy and France for centuries.
-Nowadays it is a great place to get tailor-made ski boots, to enjoy the canoeing Olympic venue, to chat to specialists catering for all sports, take the funicular to Les Arcs or enjoy some retail and/or pampering therapy.
+Nowadays it is a great place to get tailor-made ski boots, enjoy some canoeing, to chat to specialists catering for all sports, take the funicular to Les Arcs or enjoy some retail and/or pampering therapy.
 Perfect if you decide to miss a ski day during your stay.

-Our chalets are right in the middle of the 420km of pistes so you can enjoy and challenge your skiing every day without covering the same area twice:
+Our chalets are right in the middle of Paradiski near the Vanoise Express so you can easily enjoy 420km of slopes and challenge your skiing or snowboarding every day without covering the same area twice.

-Blue & greens runs are plentiful with 140 to choose from so every beginner can discover the beauty of the French Alps, pine forest, white peaks and blue skies at a good pace.
-In the South of Paradiski, Champagny en Vanoise offers open pistes and great views with the Roche de Mio (2700m) leading to the La Plagne glacier.
+You will find plenty of blue and greens run so beginners can discover the beauty of the French Alps, pine forest, white peaks and blue skies at a good pace.
+In the South of Paradiski, Champagny en Vanoise offers open pistes and great views with the Roche de Mio (2700m) leading up to the La Plagne glacier.

 Ask our chalet team and they will advise and help you and your group prepare your daily program and share with you their best tips for the slopes.